jabwashi2/mindex-java-challenge/README.md

   - **create** a new reporting structure
   - **update** an existing reporting structure
   - **read** an existing reporting structure
+- Files to create:
+  - ReportStructureController (similar to EmployeeController)
+  - ReportStructureService (similar to EmployeeService)
+  - ReportStructureServiceImpl (similar to EmployeeServiceImpl)

 ### other notes:
 - ran gradlew bootRun several times, program never finishes executing (problem present before editing, makes it to 75%)